-Start small, setting modest goals and advance towards bigger goals.
+Start small, set modest goals, and advance towards bigger goals.
 Remember, every goal you set, whether fitness-related or not, should be realistic and achievable.
 Thing is, getting frustrated and giving up becomes so easy if you get overambitious with your goals.
 So, if you’ve never used an exercise bike before, your short-term goal could be using it for 15 minutes once or twice a day.
-With time, you can increase it 30-45 minutes.
+With time, you can increase it to 30-45 minutes.

 Physical activity was never meant to be dull and boring.
 And you know what the best part of exercise bikes is?
 You can do it while watching or reading a book.
 Play that music, catch up with your favorite movie, or read a book while on those pedals.
 You are more likely to keep on exercising if you have fun while at it.

 You are morbidly obese and your goal is to cut weight, right?
 Put it down on paper!
 Having the advantages of exercising written down can help you to stay motivated.
-Recording also helps keep a workout diary.
-Write down your cycle sessions and how you felt afterwards.
-Putting your efforts down on paper will help you aim towards bigger goals and remind you of the progress that you are making.
+The recording also helps keep a workout diary.
+Write down your cycle sessions and how you felt afterward.
+Putting your efforts down on paper will help you aim toward bigger goals and remind you of the progress that you are making.

 It is okay to take a day or two off if you are too busy working out or just feeling overwhelmed.
 Don’t be so hard on yourself.
 Give yourself a break, but get back on the wagon soonest possible.